-- Password for basic authentication. - Private token. - Test results.
+- Password for basic authentication.

+- · Private token.

+- Test results.
 Limit which test results to count.
 Note: depending on which results are selected, the direction of the metric may need to be adapted.
 For example, when counting passed tests, more is better, but when counting failed tests, fewer is better.
 This parameter is multiple choice.
 Possible test results are: errored, failed, passed, skipped.
-The default value is: all test results. - URL to a JUnit report in a human readable format.
+The default value is: all test results.

+- URL to a JUnit report in a human readable format.
 If provided, users clicking the source URL will visit this URL instead of the JUnit report in XML format.

+- Username for basic authentication.

-8.4.145 Tests from Manual number
+7.4.136 Tests from Manual number